enjaku4/rabarber/README.md

 ## View Helpers

 Rabarber also provides a couple of helpers that can be used in views: `visible_to` and `hidden_from`.
-To use them, simply include `Rabarber::Helpers` in the desired helper (usually `ApplicationHelper`, but it can be any helper):
+To use them, simply include `Rabarber::Helpers` in the desired helper.
+Usually it is `ApplicationHelper`, but it can be any helper of your choice.

 ```rb
 module ApplicationHelper